jbush001/NyuziProcessor/README.md

     sudo apt-get install gcc g++ python perl emacs openjdk-7-jdk gtkwave imagemagick libsdl2-dev

-You must be on Ubuntu 14.10 or later to get the proper version of verilator.
+On Ubuntu, you must be on 14.10 or later to get the proper version of verilator.
 This requires the [universe](https://help.ubuntu.com/community/Repositories/Ubuntu) repository to be enabled.

     sudo apt-get verilator